vidaurre/Vidaurre25_link_brain_gender_inequality/README.md

 # Vidaurre25_link_brain_gender_inequality
-Code for the paper "The link between gender inequality and the distribution of brain regions' relative sizes across the lifespan and the world""
+This repository contains the code for the paper "The link between gender inequality and the distribution of brain regions' relative sizes across the lifespan and the world""

+The pipeline can be run as:

+python3.12 preprocess_socioeconomic_data.py
+python3.12 preprocess_brain_data.py
+python3.12 gather_demographics.py
+python3.12 compute_between_sexes_distances.py
+python3.12 predict_sex.py
+python3.12 compute_shap_values.py
+python3.12 run_ftests.py
+python3.12 run_ttests.py